VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/CommonVendor/Commonvendor.md

 # CommonVendor ==~object~==

-The `CommonVendor` refers to a common representation or type of a vendor.
+This type refers to a common representation or type of a vendor.

 ## Fields